kevbaker/kubernetes-fluentbit-kafka-quine/README.md

 This is a project to demonstrate Kubernetes Cluster logging integrated with Quine.

-## Use Case
+## Primary Use Case

 ### Intent

 Discover the series of related events that lead to a Kubernetes autoscaling operation using <span style="font-weight:500;background-color:AliceBlue">thatDot Quine</span> connected to streaming log data.

 ### Questions